-Parts A-C of Table III show examples of superfamilies occurring in the different superkingdoms, performing similar or identical functions.
-Part A shows two superfamilies engaged in the control of cell division.
-One of them, a bacterial tubulin, is present only in archaeal and bacterial genomes (also in plants), whereas the other one, CKS1, a cyclin-dependent kinase, occurs only in eukaryotes.
+Parts A-C of Table 2 show examples of superfamilies occurring in the different superkingdoms, performing similar or identical functions.
+Part A shows two superfamilies, both engaged in the control of cell division.
+One of them, a bacterial tubulin, is present only in archaeal and bacterial genomes (also in plants), while the other one, CKS1, a cyclin-dependent kinase, occurs only in eukaryotes.

-Horizontal transfer
+Horizontal Transfer

-It is now widely recognized that importing and reusing genes from foreign organisms is quite common among microbes.^{59,60} Moreover, the understanding of such a process is important in attaining a clearer picture of the spread of antibiotic resistance of some bacteria.
-With our survey, we can only suspect horizontal transfer because our results may be indicative of the biases of our survey.
+It is widely recognized now that importing and reutilizing genes from foreign organisms is quite common among microbes ^{59, 60}.
+Moreover the understanding of such a process is important in attaining a clearer picture of the spread of antibiotic resistance of some bacteria.
+With our survey we can only suspect horizontal transfer as our results may be indicative of the biases of our survey.

-Parts D and E of Table III list a number of possible cases of horizontal gene transfer among the three different clades.
-We carefully analyzed each potential candidate by collecting all proteins in Swissprot that contain domains with the same superfamily classification and also by running reverse BLAST searches against the nonredundant (NR) protein database with the microbial ORFs as queries.
-Part D of the table shows three possible examples of such transfer from Archaea to Bacteria, whereas Part E lists six instances from Eukaryotes to Bacteria.
+Parts D and E of Table 2 list a number of possible cases of horizontal gene transfer among the three different clades.
+We carefully analyzed each potential candidate by collecting all proteins in Swissprot that contain domains with the same superfamily classification, and also by running reverse BLAST searches against the non-redundant (NR) protein database with the microbial ORFs as queries.
+Part D of the table shows 3 possible examples of such transfer from Archaea to Bacteria, while Part E lists 6 instances from Eukaryotes to Bacteria.
 Presently, the complexity hypothesis attempts to explain why some genes are more likely to be transferred.
-61 That is, there is an inverse relationship between the connectivity of the gene (i.e., the number of interactions with other genes) and the propensity to be transferred.
-Informational genes, those that are involved in highly organized complexes are less likely to be transferred than "operational" (i.e., housekeeping) genes.
-Extrapolated to folds, those folds that require other folds, either functionally, such as in a fold involved in a large complex, or structurally, such as unsymmetrical folds, that need other folds to create symmetry to lower the energetic cost of the protein, are less likely to be horizontally transferred.
-Conversely, those folds involved in processes that do not require large
+61 That is, there is an inverse relationship between the connectivity of the gene, i.e. the number of interactions with other genes, and the propensity to be transferred.
+Informational genes, those that are involved in highly organized complexes are less likely to be transferred than "operational" (i.e. housekeeping) genes.
+Extrapolated to folds, those folds that require other folds, either functionally, such as in the case of a fold involved in a large complex, or structurally, such as unsymmetrical folds, that need other folds to create symmetry to lower the energetic cost of the protein, are less likely to be horizontally transferred.
+Conversely, those folds involved in processes that do not require large complexes, such as those in our list, or folds that contain their own internal symmetry, are more likely to be transferred across organisms.
+With a better understanding of the evolutionary pressures upon each organisms, we may be able to deduce further meaning in the transfer of a fold from one organism to another.